fubuloubu/WinD/README.md

 When ready to export, LaTeX templates are used to control the output format of the document.
 The resulting document will have be structured for use in a formal environment, and also can show differences between baselined versions using git diff.

-Always looking for passionate developers with a knowledge of Requirements Management Systems or many years of experience/pain working with DOORS.
-If interested, please contact program's developers.